 Leaders, particularly when times are tough and your investors are unhappy, remember - that same team that got you those strong quarters probably has the skills to get you back to where you want to be.
 A good general resists the temptation in times of battle to grip more tightly on the reins of the horse or dismount and fight on the ground with their troops.
 The strategic leader stays on the horse, surveys the field, provides direction and trusts their well-trained experts to do what they do best.

 Hierarchy is a fact of life and important for organizations, but, over-indexing on command and control snuffs the life out of teams capable of incredible feats.
 On the walls of any institution which has achieved greatness were never carved the words ‘Those who complied succeeded here’.

 — Kimball Carr is a writer, owner and multi-unit leader with more than two decades of business experience across a wide array of sectors.
-He has produced work for print, film and the software world and has contributed his leadership and expertise to 3 of Fortunes best 100 companies to work for.
-He is the co-founder of Grom Coast Surf & Skate, an apparel brand and retail store built specifically for kids and teens. —
+He has produced work for print, film and the software world and has contributed his leadership to 3 of Fortunes best 100 companies to work for.
+As a consultant, he works with business and individuals and is currently the co-founder of Grom Coast Surf & Skate, an apparel brand and retail store built specifically for kids. —